digital-asset/daml-katacoda/fundamental-concepts/stdlib-tour/4_maps.md

 To convert a map back to a list of tuples you can use `toList.`

-The `DA.Next.Map` module contains many useful functions to work with maps.
-Have a look at the [documentation](https://docs.daml.com/daml/stdlib/DA-Next-Map.html) and then take the quiz:
+The `DA.Map` module contains many useful functions to work with maps.
+Have a look at the [documentation](https://docs.daml.com/daml/stdlib/DA-Map.html) and then take the quiz:

 >> 1) Which function constructs a 'Map a b' from a list of tuples '[(a, b)]'? <<
 === fromList